The Wedding Singer: Plot

-Heartbroken, Robbie leaves to get drunk and finds Glenn in the midst of his pre-wedding bachelor party, arm in arm with another woman.
+Heartbroken, Robbie leaves to get drunk and finds Glenn in the midst of his bachelor party, arm-in-arm with another woman.
 After a heated exchange, Glenn punches Robbie and mocks him.
-Robbie stumbles home to find Linda waiting for him wanting to reconcile, and passes out.
-The following morning, she answers the door and introduces herself as his fiancée to a crestfallen Julia.
+Robbie stumbles home and finds Linda waiting for him.
+She wants to reconcile, but Robbie passes out.

+The following morning, Linda answers the door and introduces herself as Robbie’s fiancée to a crestfallen Julia.
 She runs to Glenn, who is sleeping off the events of the previous night, and tells him she wants to be married immediately.
 He half-heartedly offers to take her to Las Vegas.

-Robbie awakens and, after shaking off his hangover from the previous night, rejects Linda's reconciliation, having realized how shallow she is during his time with Julia, and kicks her out.
-At the 50th wedding anniversary party of his neighbor Rosie, to whom he has been giving singing lessons, he realizes he wants to grow old with Julia and, with Rosie's encouragement, he decides to pursue her.
-Just then, Holly arrives and informs him of Julia's encounter with Linda, so Robbie rushes to the airport and gets a first class ticket to Las Vegas.
+Robbie awakens hungover and rejects Linda's reconciliation, having realized how shallow she is during his time with Julia, and kicks her out.
+At the 50th wedding anniversary party of his neighbor Rosie, to whom he has been giving singing lessons, he realizes he wants to grow old with Julia.
+Rosie encourages him to pursue her.
+Holly arrives, informs him of Julia's encounter with Linda and tells him Julia is eloping with Glenn.
+Robbie rushes to the airport and gets a first class ticket to Las Vegas.

-After telling his story to his empathetic fellow passengers, which include Billy Idol, he learns that Glenn and Julia are on the same flight.
-With the help of Billy and the flight crew, over the loudspeaker, he sings a song he has written called "Grow Old With You", dedicated to Julia.
-As Robbie enters the main cabin singing, Glenn tries to assault him only to be thwarted and shoved into a lavatory by the flight attendants with assistance from Billy and a large fan.
+After telling his story to his empathetic fellow passengers, which include Billy Idol, Robbie learns that Glenn and Julia are on the same flight.
+With the help of Billy and the flight crew, he sings over the loudspeaker a song he has written called "Grow Old with You", dedicated to Julia.
+Robbie enters the main cabin still singing and Glenn tries to assault him, only to be thwarted and trapped in a lavatory by the flight attendants, Billy, and a burly passenger.

 Robbie and Julia admit their love for each other, and share a kiss.
 Billy, impressed by Robbie's song, offers to tell his record company executives about him.
-Later, Robbie and Julia are married, and Robbie's bandmates perform at their wedding.
+Later, Robbie and Julia are married, and a band led by Robbie's friend David performs at their wedding.